Our student organizations can help develop your career path, form new friendships, and create a professional network.

-As part of the Civil, Environmental, and Infrastructure Engineering Department goals of introducing and enhancing a greater emphasis of Construction related courses and learning into the curriculum, an initiative has begun to form a George Mason student chapter of the Construction Management Association of America https://www.cmaanet.org/ (CMAA) .
+As part of the Civil, Environmental, and Infrastructure Engineering Department goals of introducing and enhancing a greater emphasis of Construction related courses and learning into the curriculum, an initiative has begun to form a George Mason student chapter of the Construction Management Association of America.

-Spearheaded by Chris Reseigh, adjunct professor, and the local National Capitol Chapter of the CMAA , a number of students have signed up with many more interested.
+Spearheaded by Chris Reseigh, adjunct professor, and the local National Capital Chapter of the CMAA, a number of students have signed up with many more interested.

 Several monthly meetings have been held with guest speakers and presentations.
-Dr. Ji https://civil.gmu.edu/profile/view/577266 is the faculty advisor and an Industry Advisory Committee has been formed to guide and promote construction management practices, procedures and project experiences with students, as well as mentoring and sharing technology.
+Professor Wemying Ji is the faculty advisor and an Industry Advisory Committee has been formed to guide and promote construction management practices, procedures and project experiences with students, as well as mentoring and sharing technology.

-Officers of the Mason Student Chapter are Fareeha Haidari , President , Mubashir Tahir, Vice President , Martin Boddu , Secretary and Alison Gomes as Treasurer.
+Officers of the Mason student chapter are Fareeha Haidari, president, Mubashir Tahir, vice president, Martin Boddu, secretary, and Alison Gomes treasurer.